santismo/Logic-Pro-11-Chord-time-detect-Automation/READMEE.md

 Map “Create Marker” to Control + Option + M

-Map “Edit Marker Text” to =
+Map “Rename Marker” to =

 Unassign any Logic command using ⌃⌥⌘Space